chocoguy/AnimeWinForm/README.md

 MPV conf toggler and cleaner UI.
 Will work on it when I can.
 But I have a good feeling that progress will be steady from now on

+## Update!
+February 28 - 2023

+Planned features have been scrapped, further development will be pushed to the new project: wxAnime Will have a final release early March, afterwards development will cease and I will being work on wxAnime

 ## Planned Features

+Everything striked-through is planned for wxAnime

-- Live database support as opposed to SQLite
+~~- Live database support as opposed to SQLite~~
-- MPV.conf file editor
+~~- MPV.conf file editor~~
-- Torrenting feature
+~~- Torrenting feature~~
 - Weekly schedule form
 - Sleeker UI
-- MAL Integration
+~~- MAL Integration~~
-- Migration to WxWidgets and C++ for cross platform usage
-- Proper landing page and executables
+- Migration to WxWidgets and C++ for cross platform usage ~~- Proper landing page and executables~~